 Step 6: Receive and inspect hardware

-When the hardware arrives, inspect it carefully to confirm it matches agreed specifications.
-This step is especially important in endpoint hardware procurement, where device configuration and security standards must be checked before deployment.
+This step is especially important for endpoint devices, where security standards must be validated before deployment.

 Step 7: Deploy and document